Group-9-VUW/Mission-Control/project_requirement/project_requirement_cases3-3c.md

 The system must use the local weather conditions, and an external Monte Carlo simulation in order to determine, and display to the user, the probable landing locations of the rocket if it were launched in the current conditions.
 The minimum viable product is comprised of this use case, among others.

-3a.
-As a part of determining the probable landing locations, the system must connect to an external Monte Carlo simulation, written by another team.
-The system must send the local weather data obtained from NOAA, or entered manually by the user to the Monte Carlo simulation as well as additional information regarding the rocket.

-3b.
-As another part of determining the probable landing locations, the system must be able to receive and store the data that results from the Monte Carlo simulation.
-This may involve receiving the data directly from the Monte Carlo simulation, or loading the data from a file that the Monte Carlo simulation saves to.

-3c.
-The final part of determining the probable landing locations is displaying the data.
-The system must display the simulation data visually to the user by showing the user probable landing locations on the map of the local area using a GUI.

 | Name | Determine Probable Landing Location |
 | ------ | ------ |
 | Participating Actors | Launcher (an individual who intends to launch a rocket) |